 Yarn: Brown Sheep Nature Spun Sport Jo Sharp Classic (DK Weight #4)

-Stretch your knitting skills with this stylish textured scarf.
+Stretch your knitting skills with this stylish textured scarf knitting project.
 You’ll be using both eyelet and ribbed stitches.
 Even knitters new to lacework are sure to master this pattern because there are lots of helpful tips, charts and video tutorials.
+I also love the fringe on this one.

 Designer: Robin Ulrich Studio